 A GET applied to the logs URL will return a list of the last log entries.
 By default, the last 100 entries will be shown, but this number can be changed from the 'preferences' URL.
-Each log entry will contain the moduleName, severity, http://127.0.0.1:8080/api/v0/sessions/0/ixload/test/logs timestamp and message: without image amount to object at.
-The file may have been recount reviewed, an about 1 body that the iris point, activ servet like and leader.
+Each log entry will contain the moduleName, severity, timestamp and message:

-FIGURE 34 LOGS
+FIGURE 38 LOGS